BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 # A practical example: pyo

 `pyo` is a Python module written in C to help DSP script creation and it is one of the way you can process audio and sensors signal on Bela.
-The module was developed by [Olivier Bélanger](http://olivier.ajaxsoundstudio.com/), who also contributed a [wrapper](https://github.com/belangeo/pyo-bela) to get `pyo` run on Bela.
+The module was developed by [Olivier Bélanger](http://olivier.ajaxsoundstudio.com/), who also contributed a [wrapper](https://github.com/belangeo/pyo-bela) to get `pyo` to run on Bela.

 The [example `pyo`-Bela project](https://github.com/belangeo/pyo-bela/tree/master/common) consists of a mix of `.cpp` and `.h` files and depends on the library `libpython2.7`, which is already installed on the board.
 The library's header file is called `Python.h`.